 Metal Cored Welding Wire

-Metal cored gas-shielded wire combines the high deposition rates of a flux cored wire with the high efficiencies of a solid wire.
+Metal cored wires combine the high deposition rates of flux cored wires with the high efficiencies of solid wires to improve productivity.

-In addition, a high quality metal-cored wire like KOBE MX-A70C6LF or NIPPON SM-3A runs much cleaner and smoother than solid wire - which means less wear and tear on tips, liners, drive rollers, etc, leading to savings in other consumable costs as well.
+In addition, a high quality metal-cored wire like KOBE MX-A70C6LF or NIPPON SM-3A runs much cleaner and smoother than solid wire - which means lower fume levels, less wear and tear on tips, liners, drive rollers, etc, leading to savings in other consumable costs as well.

 Metal cored wires are not all equal in performance so it really does pay to trial before using.

-Kobelco and Nippon (NSSW) metal cored wires are the best quality available in the NZ market, call us to arrange a demonstration.
+Kobelco Welding (KW) and Nippon (NSSW) metal cored wires are the best quality available in the NZ market, call us to arrange a demonstration.

 Faster, more efficient, better quality welding will decrease the largest cost component of your work – Labour.